CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 * UI stands for User Interface.
 UI concerns the appearance an the interactable elemnts of the application.
 * UX stands for User Experience.
 UX concerns the overall user experience including usability, functionality, design, and engineering of the application.
 #### Please list some points that an application should fulfill to have good UX.
-* It has to be efficient to use and has to use language that the user is familiar with.
+* It has to be efficient to use and has to use (world) language that the user is familiar with.
 * Has to have at least some documentation about common errors and how to fix them.
 * Reduce the users reliance on his/her/their memory by not hiding important functions behind multiple menus.
 * Users should be informed of what the app/system/product is doing on their device.